VannySothea/fastapi-user-authentication/README.md

 3. Choose the downloaded collection file and click "Open."

 4. The collection will appear in your Postman app, ready to use.

+### Sending Emails from the Shared Account
+This application is configured to send emails from a dedicated account: `open.source.user.authentication@gmail.com`.
+This account is specifically created for application use and utilizes an app password for secure authentication.

+**Note: It is perfectly fine to use your own customized email address.**

+#### Important Guidelines
+- **Account Usage**: Emails sent from this account should only be related to application functionalities (e.g., account verification, password resets).
+- **Rate Limits**: Be aware that this account has a limit on the number of emails sent per day.
+Please do not send excessive emails to avoid being flagged for spam.
+- **Content Restrictions**: Ensure that the content of the emails adheres to community standards and does not include spam or unsolicited messages.
+- **Consent**: Always obtain consent from recipients before sending emails, particularly for verification purposes.

+#### Important Notice: Shared Email Account Security

+As this application is open source, the email account used for sending communications is also publicly accessible to anyone who has access to the codebase.
+Please keep the following points in mind:

+- **Account Transparency**: The email account (`open.source.user.authentication@gmail.com`) is intended solely for sending application-related emails, such as account verification and notifications.
+Since it is shared, any contributor or user of the codebase may see the email credentials.

+- **Data Handling**: Be mindful of the data you handle and send through this shared account.
+Avoid including sensitive personal information in email communications to protect users' privacy.

+- **Security Practices**: While we use an app password for secure access, it's crucial to maintain best practices around data security.
+Do not share or expose the email credentials in public forums or repositories.

+- **Usage Guidelines**: Only use the shared email account for legitimate application purposes.
+This helps prevent misuse of the account and ensures that we maintain a positive reputation for the application.

 ### Check Rate Limit and Account Lockout
 For routes that implement rate limiting and lockout, you can make requests to that endpoint multiple times to test the functionality.